Tuesday, April 29, 2025

 Rediscovering a Classic: DJ3A Jeep

-The Jeep DJ3A, introduced by Willys (later AMC) in 1955 for the 1956 model year, was designed as an affordable, practical vehicle utilizing existing Jeep technology.
-With an initial base price of just $1,284 (approximately $14,400 today), it quickly gained popularity as the lowest-priced production car in the U.S. at that time.
+The Jeep DJ3A debuted for the 1956 model year, built by Willys as a low-cost, practical vehicle using proven Jeep engineering.
+With a starting price of $1,284 about $14,400 today it became the lowest-priced production vehicle in the United States at the time.

 Side view of a weathered blue Jeep DJ3A parked on a street in the San Luis Valley, showing its open cab and classic flat-fender design.